schalkw-gmail-com/poker/README.md

 Future features
-At this point I'm not sure what to add onto this in future, but will come back to this as I progress 1 - The sequencial algorithm must be refactored to a single functions that can be used every where. perhaps this can be
+At this point I'm not sure what to add onto this in the future, but will come back to this as I progress 1 - Clean up - I need to clean up the code, add proper log message etc 1 - The sequencial algorithm must be refactored to a single functions that can be used every where. perhaps this can be
     a trait or a base class
 2 - change up the entry system to facilitate the possiblity to only call the evaluate function on the a valid hand.